thavlik/doom-gameplay-dataset/README.md

 The hosting costs for this project are negligible, but an inconsiderately written download script could easily change this.
 I kindly ask that you be courteous w.r.t. redundant downloads, and cache locally where appropriate.
 If necessary, I will delist the .mp4 files from the bucket and only make the zip files available.

+**If your goal is to copy the entire bucket for the purpose of hosting a duplicate copy for others to use, by all means download the entire bucket.**

 ## How To Use
 There are several existing Python solutions for loading frames from a directory of videos. [decord](https://github.com/dmlc/decord) is currently the most promising, given its narrowly tailored focus of machine learning.
 Generally, the API entails pointing the loader at a directory containing video files:
 ```python